-Grandma’s potato salad recipe just got a huge upgrade!
+Grandma's potato salad recipe just got a huge upgrade!
+This roasted purple potato, asparagus and green pea salad is a great addition to a summer party.

 Purple potatoes add a beautiful pop of color (and antioxidants) to this spin on a traditional potato salad, while fresh spring vegetables lighten it up.